inbo/tutorials/content/articles/geospatial_standards/index.md

     size, column name length, number of columns and the feature types that can be accommodated.

-2. For larger rasters however, the GeoTIFF file format will need less disk space and is therefore recommended.

-3. Though GeoJSON 2008 is obsoleted, the now recommended RFC7946 standard is still officially in a *proposal* stage.
+2. Though GeoJSON 2008 is obsoleted, the now recommended RFC7946 standard is still officially in a *proposal* stage.
 That is probably the reason why GDAL does not yet default to RFC7946.
 A somehow confusing stage, it seems.